mofadel/brain_tumor_detection/README.md

 ## Quick start
 Our project is a deep learning based image segmentation solution to first detect the brain tumor and then predict the likelihood of tumor existence.
+### Problem definition
+The lack of advanced technology in Africa is noticed in many fields (agriculture, finance etc.)
+In Healthcare, the analysis of Magnetic Resonance Imaging (MRI) is still done by human intervention.
+This sometimes leads to misinterpretations when the cancer is at early stage.
+We are interested here in the case of brain tumor.
+Brain Cancer detection is an urgent problem since its death rate is comparable the combined deaths from HIV, tuberculosis and malaria in West Africa.
+The MRI scan takes between 30-45 mn in average.
+But the process of analyzing images can take up to 3 days to get the results when it is a cancer case.
+In order to make a reliable and rapid analysis, our prototype is designed to quickly detect brain tumors.
+Our approach is Computer vision based which has shown enormous performance in fields such as Self-Driving cars.

 - To begin, clone the repo:
 ```
 git clone link_to_the_repo && cd folder_name